+ANDREA SAIA

-ANDREA SAIA Andrea Saia served as the Global Head of Vision Care in the Alcon Division of Novartis AG, a global healthcare company, from 2011 until her retirement in 2012.
+Andrea Saia served as the Global Head of Vision Care in the Alcon Division of Novartis AG, a global healthcare company, from 2011 until her retirement in 2012.
 Prior to this role, she served as President and CEO of CibaVision Corporation, a subsidiary of Novartis, from 2008 to 2011.
 From 2005 to 2007, Ms. Saia served as President of Europe, Middle East and Africa operations, CibaVision's largest regional business unit.
 She joined CibaVision in 2002 as Global Head of Marketing and was promoted to President of the Global Lens Business in 2003.
 Prior to joining Novartis, Ms. Saia was the Chief Marketing Officer for GCG Partners and also held senior management and marketing positions with global consumer products companies such as Procter & Gamble Co., Unilever and Revlon, Inc. Ms. Saia earned her B.S. in Business Administration from Miami University and her M.B.A. from J.L.
 Kellogg Graduate School of Management.

-INDEPENDENT Committees: Director Skills and Oualifications: Audit and Compliance · Ms. Saia is an accomplished global business Age 63 executive with nearly 40 years' experience in the medical device and consumer products industries Five years of Other Public Company Directorships: service (since 2016) including multinational companies such as Align Technology, Inc.; Outset Medical, Inc. Novartis, Unilever, Revlon and Procter & Gamble, and continuing involvement in business matters as a Retired, Global Head of Vision member of the Miami University Farmer School of Business Advisory Board.
-She has extensive global Care Alcon Division, business experience, a broad understanding of Novartis AG healthcare, medical device and consumer products
+Age 63

+Five years of service (since 2016) Retired, Global Head of Vision Care Alcon Division, Novartis AG